shaine/bitbucket-pull-request-metrics/README.md

 # bitbucket-pull-request-metrics

 A tool to evaluate BitBucket pull requests and report back various metrics about how the pull request impacts a project.
+Presently, only designed to support JavaScript ES6 projects.

 ## Installation